One of our primary aims is to provide support for all those affected by parental alienation.

 PAPYRUS (0800 068 41 41) is a voluntary organisation supporting teenagers and young adults who are feeling suicidal.

-Note: We will gladly refer members of our community to true professionals who add value, deliver results and operate in line with our core principles.
+We will gladly signpost individuals to true professionals within our wider network who add value, deliver results and operate in line with our core principles.
+Contact us for more details.

 The Peace Not Pas Team